Feyensv/technical-training/README.md

 form to see the amount of participants and redirect to the list of participant of any `session`.

-Also, to accelerate the registration to a session, from the the `res.partner` tree view, you can select participant and add them in a session in the `more` via a wizard to select the correct session.
+Also, to accelerate the registration to a session, from the `res.partner` tree view, you can select participant and add them in a session in the `more` via a wizard to select the correct session.